Azpect3120/document-sync-protocol/specification.md

     host: string;

     /**
-     *  Define the capbilities the server will implement.
+     *  Define the capabilities the server will implement.
      *  If empty, the server will not implement any capabilities.
      *  If not provided, the server will fail to start.
      */